Capturing the Cool Black Aesthetic in Photography

 Author: Lindsey M. Burgess

 In Joel Dinerstein’s The Origins of Cool in Postwar America, Dinerstein chronicles the origins of cool dating back to upper crust English society, to more modern individualistic notions, where African-Americans became the first purveyors.
 Maintaining cool in the midst of blatant racism was imperative for survival.
-The response to incessant vitriol, degradation, brutality, and imprisonment was to maintain a level of “unbotheredness”, a detachment from any sort of care about being on the margins of society.
-Hence, the origins of the cool Black aesthetic is rooted in African-Americans difficult inability to navigate freely in American society.
+The response to incessant vitriol, degradation, brutality, and imprisonment was to maintain an “unbotheredness”, a physical non-reactive detachment from any sort of care about being on the margins of society.
+Hence, the origins of the cool Black aesthetic is rooted in African-Americans inability to navigate freely in American society.
 Early twentieth century notables such as Richard Wright, James Baldwin, and Josephine Baker, who flocked to France in the early twentieth century, were among the first to internationalize the aesthetic.

 One photo in particular is of Black Panther co-founder Bobby Seale and party member Kathleen Cleaver, standing amongst other Panther men decorated in black leather jackets and berets taken by the late Howard Bingham.
 Cleaver’s hands are folded lowly across her chest and she stares ahead behind her black sunglasses.
 Bobby looks away from the camera and grooms his afro in defiance.
 In the background, none of the men seemed moved by their picture being taken; their stance is relaxed and cool, not upright and assuming position.
 This same defiance is mirrored today when Black American youths are captured in photos.

-Whether this coolness captured in photos is intentional or innate, it’s part of the generational fabric that has always separated African-Americans from their counterparts.
+Whether this coolness captured in photos is intentional or innate, it’s part of the generational underpinning that has always separated African-Americans from their counterparts.
 To merely exist in American society, as a Black person, was an act of resistance.
 Chronicling the ways in which African Americans have been captured in photography is one way to document how the Black aesthetic has evolved and continues to be a hallmark of cool in mainstream American culture.